Sustainable Polymers Tech Hub Workforce Initiative for a Sustainable Environment (WISE)

 - Tuition assistance: Partial tuition coverage will be awarded based on financial need, academic standing, and funding availability.

-- Apprenticeships/internships: Participants will be matched with partner organizations engaged in sustainable materials, green manufacturing, or polymer innovation.
-Placement will align with the student’s academic major and career goals.
+- Apprenticeships/internships/shadowing: Through a partnership with Career Services, participants will receive assistance in matching with employer partners engaged in sustainable materials, green manufacturing, or polymer innovation.
+Placement opportunities will align with the student’s academic major and career goals.

 - Wrap-around services: Participants will receive access to academic advising, transportation and wellness resources in sustainability and leadership.